terminological/jetty-jersey-swagger/src/main/resources/src/test/page.md

 <div id="graph1"></div>

-- That div will be an anchor point for a d3 graph defined by the about.js file
+That div will be an anchor point for a d3 graph defined by the about.js file

+## Test embedded tables

 | Tables        | Are           | Cool  |
 | ------------- |:-------------:| -----:|